spencerhhubert/cad-copilot/README.md

 # alpaca 🔧🦙
-Fine-tuning LLaMA to generate SCAD to make STLs
+fine-tuning LLaMA to generate SCAD to make STLs

 then we make CAD Engineering Copilot